 A complete blood count is indicated in patients presenting with cyanosis.
 Polycythemia is commonly seen.
 Prothrombin and activated partial thromboplastin time might be abnormal in patients with tricuspid atresia and polycythemia.

-A chest x-ray usually demonstrates cardiomegaly.
-In most patients with tricuspid atresia, pulmonary blood flow is decreased, therefore, pulmonary vascular markings are usually diminished.
+A chest X-ray usually demonstrates cardiomegaly.
+In most patients with tricuspid atresia, pulmonary blood flow is decreased; therefore, pulmonary vascular markings are usually diminished.

 The imaging modality of choice for establishing the diagnosis of tricuspid atresia is echocardiography.
 Echocardiography can help in the assessment of the presence or absence of the tricuspid valve in a cyanotic patient, identify other cardiovascular abnormalities and help with the assessment of the left ventricle systolic function.
 Other investigations include ECG, pulse oximetry to observe oxygen saturation, radioisotopic scans, and cardiac catheterization.

 Treatment of Tricuspid Atresia